Updated in 2021

-Recently I was asked to identify the key components of a marketing plan.
-It’s a bit of a trick question.
+A while back, we were asked to identify the key components of a marketing plan.
+If you’re looking for a “right answer,” it’s a bit of a trick question.

-In my marketing agency experience, each company had its own unique template for a marketing plan—each with numerous detailed components—and varying sections and sequences.
+In my agency experience, each enterprise company had its own unique template for a marketing plan—each with numerous detailed components—and varying sections and sequences.

 Executive Summary of Your Marketing Plan

 Very few business owners or executives (virtually none) want to wade through all the details of your marketing plan.
-This section of the plan gives your bosses or clients an opportunity to review the plan at a high level.
+This section of the plan gives owners, board members, and others an opportunity to review the plan at a high level.

 Be sure to include information about budgets and forecasting.
-Owners and executives will want to see that information.
+Business owners and executives will want to see that information.

 By the way, the executive summary will need to be written last.
 The details come together to form the overall big picture.